A Homeowner’s Guide to Fire Recovery

 There is unfortunately no way to rebuild a home that will be 100% fireproof.
 However, there are several ways to design and build smartly to take precautions, in addition to your community beginning to make new policy changes.

-• Consider fire-safe landscaping.
-While landscaping is beautiful, those flowers could be fueling the fire that will get closer and closer to your house.
-Many municipalities have implemented rules and regulations to ensure that your landscaping keeps you safe.
+- Consider fire-safe landscaping.
+While landscaping adds beauty to your property, certain plants and flowers can act as fuel, allowing a fire to spread closer to your home.
+Many municipalities have established rules and regulations to ensure your landscaping prioritizes safety.

-• Choose your materials carefully.
-While you cannot build a fire proof house you can choose materials that are less flammable.
-For example stucco is less likely to burn that shingles.
+- Choose your materials carefully.
+While it's impossible to build a completely fireproof house, you can select materials that are less flammable.
+For instance, stucco is less likely to ignite compared to shingles.

-• Research other potential innovations available.
-Ex: a pool underneath the home that will activate a wave to cover the house during a fire, exterior sprinkler systems, etc.
+- Explore other innovative fire safety solutions that may be available.
+For example, a pool beneath the home that can release a wave to cover the house during a fire, or exterior sprinkler systems designed to protect the structure.

 Specific Marshall Fire Resources

-If any of you have colleagues/friends/family who were impacted by the fires, WeWork is offering space for free in their Denver and Boulder locations through the month of January.
-They’ll receive the standard amenities that come with any paying membership.
-They can email supportCO@wework.com for more information.
+If you have colleagues, friends, or family affected by the fires, WeWork is offering free workspace at their Denver and Boulder locations through January.
+This includes all the standard amenities provided to paying members.
+For more information, they can email supportCO@wework.com.